 Led by: Prof Chris Ponting, MRC Human Genetics Unit, University of Edinburgh

-Aims: Prof Ponting will supervise a PhD student who will compare immune cells (T cells) from people with M.E. with those from controls.
+Aims: Prof Ponting is supervising PhD student Joshua Dibble who is comparing immune cells (T cells) from people with M.E. with those from controls.

 These samples will draw from the UK M.E.
 Biobank.
 The aim of the project is to set up a cutting-edge approach that investigates whether a person with M.E. differs in their T cell repertoire from healthy controls.
 This is important because such differences could indicate an ongoing response to infection or autoimmunity.

-Alongside Prof Ponting, the successful PhD applicant will work with Dr Lia Chappell, Wellcome Sanger Institute and Prof Georg Holländer, University of Oxford.They will engage directly with people affected by M.E., including blogger and advocate Simon McGrath, and the UK CFS/M.E.
-Research Collaborative, of which Prof Ponting is Deputy Chair; and blog directly on the progress being made.
+Alongside Prof Ponting, Joshua will work with Dr Lia Chappell, Wellcome Sanger Institute and Prof Georg Holländer, University of Oxford.They will engage directly with people affected by M.E., including blogger and advocate Simon McGrath, and the UK CFS/M.E.
+Research Collaborative, of which Prof Ponting is Deputy Chair.

 Prof Ponting says: “The study was inspired by initial findings by Mark M. Davis, Director of the Stanford Institute for Immunity, Transplantation and Infection, and we intend to replicate his experiments but at a greatly expanded scale.
 By investigating many cells from many people, this new research could help us stratify M.E./CFS into different sub-groups, which in turn could help with targeting treatments more effectively.”